 What is a session like?

 I provide a safe, confidential space for our sessions and will encourage you to talk about what is troubling you.
 At our first session, I will ask you some questions to help me understand how I can help you to find a way forward with your problems.
-During sessions, I will listen to you with the aim of helping you feel clearer about the extent and effect of your problems, and to help you recognise possible solutions.
+During sessions, I will listen to you to help you feel clearer about the extent and effect of your problems, and to help you recognise possible solutions.
 Part of the work may involve considering what you are thinking, feeling and doing (or not doing), and how our thoughts, emotions and actions interact together.
 I may offer ideas to work on outside of the sessions, such as keeping a journal or carrying out exercises.